deephacks/confit/readme.md

 There are two types of update operations, set and merge.

-* A set operation will replace existing instance entirely with the provided instance
+* A set operation will replace existing instance entirely with the provided instance.
 * A merge operation will ignore null fields and only replace fields that are initalized.